 You can organize images into categories.
 You can display the images in a category in filtered playback (p.
-120) and process all images at once by using the functions below images detected as , or images shot in mode, or images shot in
+120) and process all images at once by using the functions below.

 "Viewing Slideshows" (p.
 122), "Protecting Images" (p.
-134), "Erasing Images" (p.
+134), "Erasing All Images" (p.
 138), "Choosing Images for Printing (DPOF)" (p.
 159)

-Images are automatically categorized by shooting condition as they are shot
+Images are automatically categorized by shooting condition as they are shot.